Beidane

-Beidane or Bidān, also spelled Baydan or Beydan (بيضان), is an Arabic term meaning 'white' used in Mauritania to refer to lighter-skinned or "white Moors", in contrast to the term Haratine, which refers to those with a darker complexion or "black Moors".
-The Beidane, who are of mixed Arab and Berber ancestry, represent 30% of Mauritania's population.
-The language of the Beidane is Hassaniya Arabic.
-Al-Bidān (which literally translates to "Land of the whites") is an endonym used within Mauritania and Western Sahara by the Bidān people to refer to themselves.
-The name used by outsiders to refer to the Beidane is Moors from which the country of Mauritania derives its name from the Latin designation of their inhabitants (Mauri) as the Bidan form the majority of the population.
+Beidane (بيضان; also spelled Bayḍān), is an Arabic term meaning 'white' used in Mauritania to refer to lighter-skinned Mauritanians, in contrast to the term Haratine, which refers to those with a darker complexion.
+Of mixed Arab and Berber ancestry, the Beidane represent 30% of Mauritania's population.
+The Beidane people’s language is Hassaniya Arabic.
+Al-Bidān is an endonym used within Mauritania and Western Sahara by the Bidān people to refer to themselves.
+The name “Beidane” refers to “Moors.”
+During the 20th century, colonial French authorities named present-day Mauritania after ancient Mauretania (a historical region to designate the Mediterranean coastal areas of Morocco and Algeria).
+Since antiquity, ancient Mauretania’s peoples (the Mauri) were known throughout the Mediterranean world as the Indigenous inhabitants the coastal Maghreb.
+In contemporary Mauritanian society, the Beidane people’s form a significant part of Mauritania’s total population.